Archive

 Betrayal Trauma Theory and the Daubert Test

 Dr. Jennifer Freyd, a professor of psychology at the University of Oregon, has written extensively about Betrayal Trauma.
-Her 1996 Harvard Press book by the same name is subtitled The Logic of Forgetting Childhood Sexual Abuse.
+Her 1996 Harvard Press book by the same name is subtitled The Logic of Forgetting Childhood Abuse.
 Betrayal Trauma Theory has been the subject of many studies since then.
 It has been widely cited and was featured in the prestigious 2010 Nebraska Symposium on Memory and Motivation.
 Yet, an item in the Fall 2010 newsletter of the False Memory Syndrome Foundation suggests that Betrayal Trauma is not accepted in the scientific community because a state judge in Clark County, Washington, after conducting a Kelly-Frye hearing, disallowed it for a particular application not involving memory.
-What the FMSF omitted in its newsletter is that Dr. Freyd’s Betrayal Trauma Theory has been accepted in federal court under the Daubert standard
+What the FMSF omitted in its newsletter is that Dr. Freyd’s Betrayal Trauma Theory has been accepted in federal court under the Daubert standard.

 In U.S. v.
 Chatman (CR 07-178-RE), the state moved to allow Dr. Freyd’s testimony.
 Here is the government’s memorandum in support of admission.
 According to the Minutes of the Proceedings on May 15, 2008: “The court finds that Dr. Freyd’s reasoning and the methodology underlying her testimony is scientifically valid, that the proposed testimony is relevant, and that the testimony will assist the jury by providing information beyond common knowledge.”
 This testimony helped convict a 32-year-old cheer-leading coach of two counts of abusive sexual contact on a 16-year-old girl.
 Betrayal Trauma Theory was also admitted in a state administrative proceeding in Oregon that was upheld on appeal.
 See, Waisanen v.
 Clatskanie School District, 215 P.2d 882 (2009).